Sarameky/Robot_programmer/README.md

  - Controller: A class to control the robot and give it the commands, The robot is created and passed to this class to be controlled.
  - Tests: RobotTest and ControllerTest classes have been created to test the main functionalities.

-To run the application, open it in a IDE and run the App.java class The tests can be run as junit tests
+To run the application, download the zip file and run the App.java class in a IDE like intellij.
+The tests can be run as junit tests